OmniLayer/spec/README.md

 ### Promote a property

 Say that having created your "Quantum Miner" smart property (which was assigned property ID #8) and now want it to show up higher in the list of properties.
 You decide to spend 3 Mastercoins to promote your smart property so that it is displayed higher in the list than all the spam/scam/experimental properties.
-Doing so takes X bytes:
+Doing so takes 13 bytes:

 1. [Transaction version](#field-transaction-version) = 0
 1. [Transaction type](#field-transaction-type) = 52
+1. [Ecosystem](#field-ecosystem) = 1 for a property within the Mastercoin ecosystem (as opposed to Test Mastercoin)
 1. [Property ID](#field-property-id) = 8
 1. [Number of Mastercoins](#field-number-of-coins) = 300,000,000 (3.00000000 Mastercoins)

 This transaction permanently destroys Mastercoins in exchange for favorable placement of this property in the default sort-ordering of properties on every UI.
-Protocol parsers should accumulate all promotions of a property (which can be done by any address which has Mastercoins), with newer promotions being worth more than older promotions.
+Protocol parsers accumulate all promotions of a property (which can be done by any address which has Mastercoins), with newer promotions being worth more than older promotions.

 To accomplish this time-weighting, a promotion is worth (# Mastercoins spent) * 3^(years since exodus), where "years since exodus" is the number of years (including partial years) since the Mastercoin fund-raiser ended on September 1st 2013, and thus new promotions are always worth 3x as much as year-old promotions and 9x as much as two-year-old promotions if the same number of Mastercoins were spent on each.

 UIs will probably also choose to offer other sort orderings, such as by transaction volume, removing the need to continually promote a property once it is well-established.
 Categories and subcategories should be similarly sorted, using the sum of the promotions they contain by default with other sorting available such as the sum of the transaction volumes.
 UI designers should expect the number of spammy properties, categories, and sub-categories to be quite large, so intelligent sorting will be important.

+In the Test Mastercoin ecosystem, test MSC are destroyed instead of real MSC.

 # Future Transactions